 Earning your master’s degree as a Psychiatric Mental Health Nurse Practitioner (PMHNP) can prepare you to help patients who might be struggling with mental conditions.
 PMHNPs diagnose and treat patients by providing psychological consulting, prescribing medication, monitoring a patient’s condition and more.

 To start your career as a PMHNP, you’ll need experience in the field and the right education.
 When looking at programs, it is important that you find a school that offers an accredited program so that you will be qualified to work after graduation.
-With Herzing University’s PMHNP program, you will complete classroom work and clinical training to help prepare you to enter the field.
+With Herzing University’s PMHNP programs, you will complete classroom work and clinical training to help prepare you to enter the field.
 After graduating, you’ll be qualified to sit for the PMHNP board certification exam from the American Nurses Credentialing Center (ANCC).

 3. You might work different hours